sveltinio/components-library/packages/widgets/README.md

 ## Description

-A collection of responsive, fully configurable and ready-to-use Svelte components for pages navigation, TOC (Table of Contents), scroll to top button, ...
+A collection of responsive, fully configurable and ready-to-use Svelte components for cards, pages navigation, TOC (Table of Contents) ...

 ## Components List

 - [Breadcrumbs]
 - [Card]
+- [ResponsiveCard]
 - [PagesNavigator]
 - [TOC] (Table of Contents)